GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 4. Click `Open`.
 Then click on `Load Style`
 5. Back in the “Layer Properties” Window click `Apply` and `OK`

-Do this same process for the other following output layers:
+Repeat this process for the following output layers, along with their corresponding style sheets:

 | Layer name | Style |
 | ----- | --- |